cdktf/cdktf-provider-cloudflare/docs/loadBalancer.csharp.md

 - *Type:* double

-Priority used when determining the order of rule execution.
+The order in which rules should be executed in relation to each other.

 Lower values are executed first.
-If not provided, the list order will be used.
+Values do not need to be sequential.
+If no value is provided for any rule the array order of the rules field will be used to assign a priority.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/load_balancer#priority LoadBalancer#priority}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/load_balancer#priority LoadBalancer#priority}

 ---